-It’s late afternoon and women begin arriving for their weekly savings group, in the shade of an old moringa tree.
+It’s late afternoon and women in Kalabambougou begin gathering for their weekly savings group, in the shade of an old moringa tree.
 Korotoumou Camara, 25, is there with two of her six children.
 She is steeping the first round of sweetened green tea for the group’s members.
 There are freshly roasted peanuts for sale and another woman is selling chunks of juicy watermelons.
 One group member braids another’s hair, and a young girl is hanging brightly colored clothes on the line to dry.
 This is where the members of Ben Kadi (mutual understanding) and Yelen (light) meet to save for their future needs.
 The group has two names because there are two things the women save money for: healthcare and small business activities.

 Korotoumou is the group’s treasurer.
 When she isn’t meeting with the other women, she is busy with her small business selling vegetables at the nearby market or doing the never-ending work to keep her home functioning (cooking, cleaning, minding the kids).
 Her oldest child is eleven and her youngest is the nine-month-old girl in her lap commanding her fullest attention.
 She thinks education is important, so her five school-aged children are all enrolled at the nearby public school.
 Korotoumou and her husband, a local brick mason, had limited education when they were younger.
 He attended a traditional Islamic school, or madrassa, for eight years and she attended a public school until grade 5.